vanthome/winston-elasticsearch/README.md

 Note that in current logstash versions, the only "standard fields" are @timestamp and @version, anything else ist just free.

-A custom trunsformer function can be provided in the options hash.
+A custom transformer function can be provided in the options hash.

 ## Events